KoraKiwi/PlanetaryAdditions/README.md

 `Nanosteel Walls` = The ultimate wall.
 Has high armor, health, reflects bullets, blocks piercing bullets and lasers, creates arcs, and has an inbuilt shield projector.

 `Testing Facility` = (may be implemented)A Malis testing facility for testing new technologies.
 Capturing will probably unlock more important erekir buildings.

-## Other Things

-New updates will probably be only balancing or tweaks, aside from the one that will rewrite the code